Aliases for ULBP3 Gene

 GeneCards Summary for ULBP3 Gene

 ULBP3 (UL16 Binding Protein 3) is a Protein Coding gene.
-Among its related pathways are Immune response Role of DAP12 receptors in NK cells and Natural Killer Cell Receptors: Human Target Cell -- NK Cell Ligand-Receptor Interactions.
+Diseases associated with ULBP3 include Alopecia Areata and Alopecia.
+Among its related pathways are Immunoregulatory interactions between a Lymphoid and a non-Lymphoid cell and Natural Killer Cell Receptors: Human Target Cell – NK Cell Ligand-Receptor Interactions.
 GO annotations related to this gene include peptide antigen binding and natural killer cell lectin-like receptor binding.
-An important paralog of this gene is RAET1G.
+An important paralog of this gene is ULBP2.

 UniProtKB/Swiss-Prot for ULBP3 Gene